 Britax Frontier vs. Britax Pinnacle

-The Frontier and Britax’s Pinnacle booster seat are both extremely similar to each other.
-They come with all of the same features, but the Pinnacle has an extra Safecell feature that the Frontier doesn’t.
+The Frontier and Britax’s now-retired Pinnacle booster seat line are both extremely similar to each other.
+They come with all of the same features, but the Pinnacle had an extra Safecell feature that the Frontier doesn’t.

 However, we prefer the Frontier because it’s less costly and still comes with some stellar safety features.
 The Frontier is also slimmer than the Pinnacle, which makes it a better option for compact cars.
 Here’s a breakdown of why we prefer the Frontier over the Pinnacle: